Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 ###### Survey

 A survey application similar to `Voting` for signaling to support and establish community sentiment.
+It cannot execute any actions.

-TokenHolders may participate in surveys with their stake.
+Token holders may participate in surveys with their stake.

 Exported permissions: